BIO9381 – Harmful Algae and Algal Culturing

 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

-The courses BIO4381 and BIO9381 have common admission.
+The courses BIO4381 and BIO9381 have joint admission with a capacity limited to 14 students.
 Applicants are ranked by the following criteria:

 3. Students with admission to single courses on master’s level and exchange students